shibatch/tlfloat/README.md

   using the deliverables of this project is less than $100,000 per year.

+It will be too late for you to offer sponsorship once we have declared a halt to our activities.
+By the time that happens, we will already be preparing to start the next project and there will be no turning back.

 TL;DR If your company is making commercial use of the deliverables from this project, please sponsor this project.
 If your company ignores our request, we will not listen to you either.

 Copyright [Naoki Shibata](https://shibatch.github.io/) and